E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/DL_MESO_DPD_onGPU/surfaces/readme.rst

 To download the DL\_MESO\_DPD code you need to register at https://gitlab.stfc.ac.uk.
 Please contact Dr. Micheal Seaton at Daresbury Laboratory (STFC) for further details.

-The ALL library has been introduced during the ECAM Extended Software Development Workshop for Meso and Multi Scale Modelling hosted in Julich in June 2019.